Benefits

 GreenChem’s addresses several key environmental issues facing NZ and indeed humankind.
 These include the issues of plastics as a source of long term waste, and greenhouse gases from fuel that are a key driver of climate change.
 Fossil derived plastics damage the ecosystems of waterways and oceans, plus chemical contamination if burnt.

 Extensive financial analysis convinces GreenChem that biofuels can only achieve commercial viability with the inclusion of lignin as a co-product and revenue stream.
-Including lignin helps biofuel break even at US$60 per barrel.
+Including lignin helps biomaterials break even at US$70 per barrel.
 Thus a widely dispersed GreenChem technology drives large scale biofuel which in turn addresses a key cause of climate change.

 economic